-Horror crash: Two dead in collision on State Highway 2 at Waiotahi Beach Rd near Opotiki
+Horror crash: Two dead in collision on State Highway 2 at Waiotahi Beach Rd near Ōpōtiki

-Two people are dead after a crash near Opotiki in the Bay of Plenty.
+Two people are dead after a crash near Ōpōtiki in the Bay of Plenty.

 The two-vehicle crash happened at 10.10am on State Highway 2, Waiotahi Beach Rd.